napari/docs/docs/howtos/extending/magicgui.md

 associated with those function parameters.

-Third party packages (like napari in this case) may provide support for their types using {func}`magicgui.register_type`.
-Indeed napari uses {func}`magicgui.register_type` to provide support for napari-specific type annotations.
+Third party packages (like napari in this case) may provide support for their types using {func}`magicgui.type_map.register_type`.
+Indeed napari uses {func}`magicgui.type_map.register_type` to provide support for napari-specific type annotations.
 This makes it easy to use `magicgui` to build widgets in napari.
 Note all type annotations below *require* that the resulting widget be added to a napari viewer.

 Below we demonstrate how to create a simple threshold widget using `magicgui` and add it to the viewer.
 Note the `auto_call` parameter tells `magicgui` to call the function